-In 2013, Kazakhstan will enter the top five countries whose residents are most actively purchasing real estate in Turkey.
-According to analysts' forecasts, about 500 apartments will be sold to Kazakhstanis in the current year.
-"At present, there are all prerequisites for this, the necessary laws have been adopted, and residents of Kazakhstan are interested in real estate in the country," said Alexandra Sokolova, a manager of one of the Turkish developers in Kazakhstan.
+In 2013, Kazakhstan will be among the top five countries whose residents are most actively purchasing real estate in Turkey.
+Analysts predict that approximately 500 apartments will be sold to Kazakhstanis this year.
+"Currently, all the preconditions for this are in place; the necessary laws have been passed, and Kazakhstan residents are interested in real estate in the country," explained Alexandra Sokolova, manager of a Turkish developer in Kazakhstan.

 Last year, citizens of Kazakhstan purchased 57 properties in Turkey.
-As is known, since August last year, Kazakhs have been allowed to buy real estate in Turkey everywhere except the Black Sea coast.
-"Today, citizens of Kazakhstan can purchase property in their own name with the right to a residence permit for all family members of the owner on the first line.
-To obtain a residence permit, it is necessary to present a title deed (certificate of ownership of real estate), a passport, and an application form to the Turkish embassy," Alexandra Sokolova clarified.
-Registration of a title deed is carried out exclusively in person on the territory of Turkey.
+As is known, since August of last year, Kazakhstanis have been allowed to purchase real estate in Turkey everywhere except on the Black Sea coast.
+"Currently, citizens of Kazakhstan can purchase real estate in their own name and obtain residence permits for all first-degree family members of the owner.
+To obtain a residence permit, you must present a TAPU (property ownership certificate), a passport, and an application to the Turkish embassy," explained Alexandra Sokolova.
+The TAPU must be processed in person in Turkey.

 Since 2010, housing prices in Turkey have risen by 10%.
 Currently, the cost per square meter of housing within the first coastal line averages 1500-2000 euros.
 The tax will range from 50 to 100 euros, depending on the cadastral value of the property.
 Meanwhile, utility costs for new residents will amount to 380-500 euros per year.

-Moreover, experts believe that it is necessary to invest in Turkish real estate right now.
-After all, in a couple of years, Turkey plans to join the eurozone, then real estate prices will equal European ones.
+Moreover, experts believe that investing in Turkish real estate is essential now.
+After all, Turkey plans to join the Eurozone in a couple of years, and then real estate prices will be on par with European ones.

 Author: OLGA VESELOVA